adaptingadapting/Holberton-SpeedrunAllChecksPercent/9functions_nested_loops/README.md

 task 2 is a simple nested loop

 task 3 was kind of simple, i for one moment put an || operator instead of a && operator and got it wrong, thats why you check your code boys

+task 4 was very simple, just remember that uppercase chars have a lower asci number as lowercase ones